What is Microphlebectomy (Varicose Veins Removal)?

 Microphlebectomy for varicose veins is a procedure done at your vascular surgeon’s office to remove large & visible surface varicose veins.
-The treatment can be used for veins too large or tortuous to be treated with Endovenous Laser Ablation (EVLT) or sclerotherapy.
+The treatment targets veins that are too large or tortuous for Endovenous Laser Ablation (EVLT) or sclerotherapy treatments.

-Microphlebectomy treats varicose veins that are located just below the surface of the skin.
+Microphlebectomy treats varicose veins that are present just below the surface of the skin.

 Possible side effects of microphlebectomy include: